 What’s the connection between those rays of sunlight and the cheese on your cracker?
 What’s the soil got to do with your yoghurt?
 How does rainfall affect your flat white?
 The answer to these questions is, well, quite a bit!

-On Friday 24th and Saturday 25th November 2017, the Lincoln University Dairy Farm (LUDF) will again open its gates to the Canterbury public to showcase the operations of a commercial dairy farm, where visitors get an opportunity to ‘get up close’ and learn about the transformation of ‘sunshine into food’.
-Canterbury secondary schools will be invited to attend on Friday (from 12.00-2.30pm), and on Saturday (from 1-4pm) will be the main event for everyone else.
+On Sunday 10th December 2017 from 12-4pm, the Lincoln University Dairy Farm (LUDF) will again open its gates to the Canterbury public to showcase the operations of a commercial dairy farm, where visitors get an opportunity to ‘get up close’ and learn about the transformation of ‘sunshine into food’.

 Why not come along and take a closer look into the fascinating aspects of the dairy industry and the multifaceted factors that turn ‘sunshine into food’ from those industry professionals, scientists and farmers at the heart of it.